Square-free integer: Square-free factorization

 The use of the square-free factorization of integers is limited by the fact that its computation is as difficult as the computation of the prime factorization.
 More precisely every known algorithm for computing a square-free factorization computes also the prime factorization.
 This is a notable difference with the case of polynomials for which the same definitions can be given, but, in this case, the square-free factorization is not only easier to compute than the complete factorization, but it is the first step of all standard factorization algorithms.

 Square-free factors of integers

-The radical of an integer is its largest square-free factor, that is $\textstyle \prod_{i=1}^k q_i$ with notation of the preceding section.
-An integer is square-free if and only if it is equal to its radical.